-- The TLS client supports the following ciphersuites: - o TLS_DHE_RSA_WITH_AES_128_GCM_SHA256 as defined in [RFC 5288].

-- o TLS_DHE_RSA_WITH_AES_256_GCM_SHA384 as defined in [RFC 5288]. - The TOE supports configuring reference identifier and matching this identifier with server certificate.
+- The TLS client supports the following ciphersuites: - TLS_DHE_RSA_WITH_AES_128_GCM_SHA256 as defined in [RFC 5288]. - o TLS_DHE_RSA_WITH_AES_256_GCM_SHA384 as defined in [RFC 5288]. - The TOE supports configuring reference identifier and matching this identifier with server certificate.
 The reference identifier is established by the user and by an application (a parameter of an API).
 Based on a singular reference identifier's source domain and application service type (e.g. HTTP, FTP), the client establishes all reference identifiers including a Common Name for the Subject Name field of the certificate and a (case-insensitive) DNS name, URI name, and Service Name for the Subject Alternative Name field.
-The client then compares this list of all acceptable reference identifiers to the presented identifiers in the TLS server's certificate. - Only when the peer certificate is valid the TLS trusted channel can be established.
+The client then compares this list of all acceptable reference identifiers to the presented identifiers in the TLS server's certificate.

+- It is mandatory for the client to authenticate the server.
+Only when the peer certificate is valid the TLS trusted channel can be established.
 If the peer certificate is invalid, the connection will be rejected. - TLS doesn't support EC Extension in the Client Hello.